yutanagano/tidytcells/docs/usage.rst

 >>> import tidytcells as tt
 >>> orig = "A1"
 >>> cleaned = tt.mh.standardize(orig)
->>> cleaned
+>>> cleaned.symbol
 'HLA-A*01'

+The result of each ``standardize`` function is a wrapper object which will have various properties and utility methods for retrieving further information.
+Please see the :py:class:`~tidytcells.result.ReceptorGene`, :py:class:`~tidytcells.result.Junction` and :py:class:`~tidytcells.result.MhGene` classes for more detailed documentation.

-However, in real-life scenarios one would like to clean a whole set of data contained in a table.
+In real-life scenarios one would like to clean a whole set of data contained in a table.
 This can be achieved in a fairly straightforward manner by using :py:mod:`tidytcells` in conjunction with a data analysis tool like `pandas <https://pandas.pydata.org/>`_.
 Pandas provides a nice way to blanket-apply data transformation functions to multiple ``DataFrame`` cells through their ``Series.map`` and ``DataFrame.map`` methods.
 For example, given a table of TR/junction data (a similar procedure would work for tables with peptide-MH data as well):